DevExpress-Examples/winforms-dashboard-designer-merge-dashboards-to-tabs/Readme.md

 [![](https://img.shields.io/badge/📖_How_to_use_DevExpress_Examples-e9f6fc?style=flat-square)](https://docs.devexpress.com/GeneralInformation/403183)
 <!-- default badges end -->

-# Dashboard for WinForms - How to Combine Multiple Dashboards into a Dashboard with Multiple Tab Pages
+# BI Dashboard for WinForms - How to Combine Multiple Dashboards into a Dashboard with Multiple Tab Pages

 This example creates a single merged dashboard from multiple individual dashboards, inserting them as tab pages in a tab container.